 - 3 drops orange essential oil

 - 3 drops grapefruit essential oil (could substitute your favorite essential oils such as lavender essential oil)

 All of the ingredients in this DIY body butter are natural and good for your skin.
-You can use organic ingredients if you want an organic body butter.
-The purchase the ingredients at health food stores, pharmacies, or order online.
+You can use organic ingredients if you want this to be an organic body butter recipe.
+You can purchase the ingredients at health food stores, pharmacies, or order online.

 Heat coconut oil and shea butter over low heat in a pyrex glass bowl, stirring frequently just until melted.